May 21, 2013

 _____ 24.
 “Advantage Clause”

 The referee shall refrain from penalizing a team which has committed a foul when, in his opinion, the act of stopping the play would actually be more beneficial to the team that committed the foul than the resulting free kick would be to the team receiving the award.
-(Show examples, such as: player shoots, player is tripped, then the ball goes into goal.)
+(Show examples, such as: player shoots, player is tripped, then the ball goes into goal.
+The foul is not called and the goal counts.)

 _____ 25.
 Offside

 Players are not allowed to just hang around in front of the goal they are attacking.
 If they were, there would just be two big knots of players in front of each goal and the game would deteriorate into long kicks from end to end.
-As such, attacking players must not be beyond the last defender.
+As such, attacking players must not be beyond the next-to-last defender at the moment the ball is passed to them.

 The game is over at the instant the referee starts to blow his whistle, even if the ball is in mid-flight.

-(Remember to thank the opponents and the referee nicely after the match, no matter how it turned out, for without them there would be no game and you wouldn’t get to play and coach.)
+(Remember to thank the opponents and the referee nicely after the match, no matter how it turned out, for without them there would be no game and you wouldn’t get to play and coach.
+See “The Unwritten Rules of Soccer.”)

 MAJOR PLAYER CONTACT FOULS AND HANDLING (Result in a Direct Free Kick)